-America's Cup: 'Incredible' AC45F boats take to the waves
+America's Cup: 'Incredible' boats to take to the waves

 Story highlights

-- 35th America's Cup to be raced in new AC45F class
+- 35th edition of the America's Cup takes place in Bermuda

 (CNN)Sailing has long been known for pushing the boundaries of technology and this year's America's Cup will be no different.

-With the 35th edition of sailing's most coveted prize just around the corner, the skippers have been getting their hands on the shiny new boats they'll be racing.
+With the 35th edition of sailing's most coveted prize just around the corner, the skippers will soon get their hands on the shiny new boats they'll be racing around the shores of Bermuda.

-The "incredible" AC45F is the new vessel each team will be competing in for the oldest trophy in international sport.
+After spending 2016 competing in standardized AC45F class vessels, each team will now showcase its technological prowess by racing a customized America's Cup Class (ACC) boat.

+Also known as the AC50 class as each boat is just under 50 feet in length, it is one these six-man marvels that will carry one crew to glory in June's final showdown.

 "It is that point we've all been working towards; designers, engineers, boat builders," defending champion Oracle Team USA's skipper Jimmy Spithill told CNN's Mainsail show.